-Research African American History The Importance
+Research African American History: The Importance

 Promotes self-esteem and positive identity which studies have shown foster a greater interest in learning and higher academic achievement among African American students.